vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Define the function

-In the function definition, we create a `CustomListObjectElement` instance and set the `Name` and `Age` attributes:
+In the function definition, we create a `CustomListObjectElement` instance and set the `Name` and `Age` fields:

 {% highlight csharp %}
 else if (context.FunctionName.Equals("GetACat", StringComparison.InvariantCultureIgnoreCase))